sudoslashcoder/Hyprtheme/README.md

 </div>

-thank you for clicking this repo on the first place, and thanks the crator of nord theme!
+thank you for clicking this repo on the first place, and thanks the creator of nord theme!